 - Piano (with Andrew Jones and Kathryn Hindmarch)

 - Violin (with Yulia Nortridzh)

 - Woodwind (with Catherine Hampton)

 On Thursday lunchtimes Mrs. Waller runs a group ukulele lesson for Years 3 and 4.

-On Monday 4th March, 12 pupils will perform in front of a large audience at BBC Studios in London at the launch of the fourth set of the BBC's Ten Pieces.
-Musicians and dancers will perform a creative response inspired by Benjamin Britten's 'Storm Interlude', showing the audience how the BBC's Ten Pieces can develop an appreciation for classical music and inspire them to create their own interpretations.
+On Monday 4th March, 11 pupils performed in front of a large audience at BBC Studios in London at the launch of the fourth set of the BBC's Ten Pieces.
+Musicians and dancers gave a creative response inspired by Benjamin Britten's 'Storm Interlude', showing the audience how the BBC's Ten Pieces is able to develop an appreciation for classical music and how it can inspire children to create their own interpretations.
 We are very proud to have been selected to perform at this event!